abhijit-c/LatinTranslations/Ovid/src/letter2.md

 - Ehhh these *nec*'s are weird.
 - Neither is he glad that I nor any Roman is being seized by the enemy (and me less, to whom he himself gave life).
+- he is glad that neither I nor any Roman is being seized by the enemy (and me less, to whom he himself gave life).

 ```
 noluit, ut poterat, minimo me perdere nutu: